Jan Stobbaerts: Life

 Jan Stobbaerts was born in Antwerp as the son of the carpenter Maarten Jozef Stobbarts and his wife Johanna Rosalie Pardon.
 Orphaned at the age of 6, Stobbaerts was cared for by various poor family members and remained unschooled.
 When he was 8 he became an apprentice of a joiner and later changed to another boss who specialized in making covers of tobacco boxes.
 Later he worked as an assistant of a decorative painter.
 He started to paint his own compositions, which he sold on the street.
 He became a pupil of the animal painter Emmanuel Noterman in 1856.

-Stobbaerts contributed his first painting to the salon of Brussels in 1857.
-His submission to the salon was received well by the critics and was purchased by a British buyer.
+Stobbaerts contributed his first painting to the Brussels Salon in 1857.
+His submission to the Salon was received well by the critics and was purchased by a British buyer.
 He started to contribute to all salons in Belgium from that time onwards.

 In his early works, Stobbaerts worked from nature and he was thus one of the pioneers of non-academic painting.
 In 1859 he started attending the evening classes at the Academy of Fine Arts of Antwerp.
 Here he met Henri de Braekeleer who became a lifelong friend and fellow rebel against academism in art.
 Their rebellious attitude caused both of them to be expelled from the Academy.
 The uncle of de Braekeleer was Henri Leys, the leading Romantic painter in Belgium at the time.
 Leys took it upon himself to assist his nephew and Stobbaerts in the continuation of their training.

 Stobbaerts married in 1868 and he led a relatively sedentary life in his native Antwerp.
 He never left his country and only traveled in the immediate vicinity of his residence to paint the surrounding landscape of the Campine.
 In 1886 Stobbaerts moved to Brussels.
 In this city he was recognized as an important artist unlike in his native Antwerp where he often had conflicts with local art critics and organizers of exhibitions.
-His composition entitled The stable of the old farm of Cruyninghen, which had been refused for the salon of Antwerp in 1885, was purchased by the Belgian state the next year for the Royal Museums of Fine Arts of Belgium.
+His composition entitled The stable of the old farm of Cruyninghen, which had been refused for the Antwerp Salon in 1885, was purchased by the Belgian state the next year for the Royal Museums of Fine Arts of Belgium.
 In Brussels Stobbaerts was feted by 'Les XX' (The Twenty), an association of 20 progressive artists in Brussels.
-Les XX invited Stobbaerts to participate in the salon of 1884 organised by them.
+Les XX invited Stobbaerts to participate in the Salon of 1884 organised by them.
 Leading art collectors in Belgium such as Henri Van Cutsem started collecting his work.
-While living in Schaerbeek near Brussels, he painted scenes in the Ossegem neighborhood of Sint-Jans-Molenbeek and around the Woluwe river.
+While living in Schaerbeek near Brussels, he painted scenes in the Osseghem/Ossegem neighborhood of Molenbeek-Saint-Jean and around the Woluwe river.

 Stobbaerts received various officials awards including the award by the French state of the Légion d'Honneur in 1900 and by the Belgian state of a knighthood in the Order of Leopold in 1911.
 He died in Schaerbeek on 25 November 1914.

 Jan Stobbaert's grandson Marcel Stobbaerts (1899–1979) was a successful artist.